 Write Me A Love Story by Ravinder Singh

 Ravinder Singh is an Indian software engineer and the author of nine novels, including: “I Too Had a Love Story,” “Can Love Happen Twice?” and “The Belated Bachelor Party.”
-“Write Me a Love Story” is expected to release in May 2021 with the other upcoming books.
+“Write Me a Love Story” released in May 2021 with the other upcoming books.
 Abhimanyu Razdan, the blue-eyed boy of Indian publishing, is known for his bestselling romances that drive his readers to tears.
 Pagerank, a new publishing company, is searching for an A-list author.

 As a result, when Abhimanyu’s contract with his current publishers expires, PaperInk agrees to take over.
 But Abhimanyu isn’t like the delicate and emotional characters he creates in his novels.
 Intoxicated on success, he gets into a heated argument with Asmita, PaperInk’s literary fiction editor, even before their first meeting.
 Despite her apology, he is even more offended when he learns that Asmita despises popular fiction, especially the kind he writes.
 He swears he’ll teach her a lesson that might cost her her career.
 Abhimanyu and Asmita are at odds with each other.
 But destiny has other plans for them, and they soon discover that there is no getting away from love.